Legoland Dubai

 “Different climate, same rides”

 Legoland Dubai is part of Dubai Parks & Resorts, a huge entertainment resort in the desert between downtown Dubai and Abu Dhabi.
 Legoland theme parks have never really blown my mind in the past.
 The Californian park provided one of the worst amusement park days in history and the original Legoland Billund was cool, but it’s mainly focused on families with young children.
 As a result, Legoland Dubai was low on my to do list.
-However, I managed to find a cheap combination ticket with Motiongate, the largest theme park of Dubai Parks & Resorts.
-That’s why I decide to spend a few hours here, before heading to Motiongate.
+However, admission was included during our stay at the Lapita Hotel, one of Dubai Parks & Resorts’ on-site accommodations.
+That’s why we decided to spend a few hours here.

 ROLLER COASTERS

-Dragon roller coaster seems to be mandatory at every Legoland park.
-In this case, we’re talking about a modern Zierer coaster.
-And just like most of its namesakes, it features a dark ride section through a medieval castle.
+Interestingly, the park’s two coasters are in the same area and they’re both themed to dragons.
+The smallest one is Dragon’s Apprentice, a standard junior coaster manufactured by Zamperla.
+We ride it for the credit, but we are obviously more interested in its larger brother.
+We’re talking about Dragon, a modern Zierer coaster.
+And just like most of its namesakes at other Legoland destinations, it features a dark ride section through a medieval castle.
 It’s clear that Legoland Dubai is a fairly new park, because that dark ride part looks fresh and shiny.
 The dark ride ends with a surprising descent, after which the experience continues outside.
 The actual coaster part is pretty fast and it’s got powerful curves, so this is a great family roller coaster if you ask me.
-However, when staff members invite me to make a second round, I say no. I’d actually rather visit an attraction that takes place in an air-conditioned environment.
-So Legoland, where should I go?

 DARK RIDES